shiptest-ss13/Shiptest/.github/CONTRIBUTING.md

 ## Meet the Team

-**Headcoder**
+### Development Head

-The Headcoder is responsible for controlling, adding, and removing maintainers from the project.
+The Head Developer is responsible for controlling, adding, and removing maintainers from the project.
 In addition to filling the role of a normal maintainer, they have sole authority on who becomes a maintainer, as well as who remains a maintainer and who does not.

-**Maintainers**
+The Development Head also has the final say on what gameplay changes get into and out of the game.
+He or she has full veto power on any feature or balance additions, changes, or removals, and attempts to establish a universally accepted direction for the game.

+### Maintainers

 Maintainers are quality control.
 If a proposed pull request doesn't meet the following specifications, they can request you to change it, or simply just close the pull request.
 Maintainers are required to give a reason for closing the pull request.

 Maintainers can revert your changes if they feel they are not worth maintaining or if they did not live up to the quality specifications.

+### Head Spriter

+The Head Spriter controls sprites and aesthetic that get into the game.
+While sprites for brand-new additions are generally accepted regardless of quality, modified current art assets fall to the Head Spriter, who can decide whether or not a sprite tweak is both merited and a suitable replacement.

+They also control the general "perspective" of the game - how sprites should generally look, especially the angle from which they're viewed.
+An example of this is the 3/4 perspective, which is a bird's eye view from above the object being viewed.

 ## Specifications